U.S. Route 441 in Florida

 U.S. Route 441 (US 441) in Florida is a north–south United States Highway.
-It runs 433 mi from Miami in South Florida northwest to the Georgia border north of the Lake City area.
+It runs 433 mi from Miami in South Florida northwest to the Georgia state line, with the overall route continuing to Tennessee in the Rocky Top area.

 Like all AASHTO designated highways in Florida, US 441 always carries a FDOT designated hidden state road number: